wangjr03/PPI-based_prediction_enh_gene_links/README.md

 	| 2 | domain.start | int | Contact domain start
 	| 3 | domain.end | int | Contact domain end

-3. TF ChIP-seq peaks: The narrow peak files of TF ChIP-seq can be downloaded from the ENCODE consortia.
+3. TF ChIP-seq peaks: The narrow peak files of TF ChIP-seq can be downloaded from the ENCODE consortium.
 As the quality control, we applied three criteria to filter the TF ChIP-seq narrow peak files.
 The TF ChIP-seq narrow peak files with the best quality are selected for each TF using the following three criteria:
 	a.
 TF ChIP-seq peak files for treated transcription factors are removed.
 	b.
 TF ChIP-seq peak files generated by paired-end experiments are preferred if available.
 	c.
 FRiP (Fraction of Reads in Peaks) score is calculated for each TF ChIP-seq replicate.
 The TF ChIP-seq peak file with the highest averaged FRiP score is selected.